Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Chromatic polynomials of graphs

-Moreover, the recursive formula by vertex deletion\cite{XL1995} and the chromatic polynomial between graph and its complement\cite{X2004} were given by us several years ago.
+Moreover, some recurrence formulas by vertex deletion \cite{X2004} and the chromatic polynomial between graph and its complement were given several years ago \cite{XL1995}.

-Birkhoff introduced the chromatic polynomial in order to solve the four color problem.
-So it is meaningful to study the chromatic polynomial of the maximal planar graph.
-Another beautiful work had been made by Tutte, as follows:
+Birkhoff introduced the chromatic polynomial in order to solve the Four-Color Problem, while what we need to do is to prove that this conjecture holds for maximal planar graphs(triangulations).
+So it is meaningful to study the chromatic polynomials of maximal planar graphs.
+Another beautiful work had been made by Tutte as follows: